jimporter/mettle/README.md

 ## Features

+#### No preprocessor abuse

-* Tests defined without using the C preprocessor
+Tests are defined using ordinary C++ without the use of the C preprocessor, resulting in clearer code and greater flexibility.

-* Nested suites
+#### Nested suites

-* Test fixtures
+Test suites can be nested arbitrarily deep.
+Group your tests however you like, and let the suites set up and tear down your fixtures for you.

-* Declarative, matcher-based expectations (assertions)
+#### Declarative, matcher-based expectations

+Expectations (assertions) are created using composable matchers, allowing you to test complex things using a minimal set of core functions.

 ## A Brief Example